 Won’t dogs be bored with just one food?

-No, in fact, it’s often the puppies who are given a variety that often become fussy later.
+No, in fact, the opposite seems true.
+Read here how it’s often the puppies who are given a variety that become fussy later.

 Should I feed my puppy what my breeder recommends?

 Thankfully, most breeders agree with vets and recommend complete puppy foods.
 If you have been told to make a complex diet at home, there is a real risk your puppy will miss something.